CloudLabsAI-Azure/M365-Copilot/labguide/lab1.md

 At its core, Copilot for Microsoft 365 isn't merely a feature but an intelligent partner that seamlessly integrates into your daily Microsoft 365 interactions.
 Whether you're using Outlook, PowerPoint, Word, Excel, Teams, or other applications, Copilot aims to enhance your efficiency by generating content, providing relevant suggestions, and optimizing your processes.

 Microsoft Copilot for Microsoft 365 operates through a sophisticated architecture and prompt flow, ensuring that user inputs are not only understood but also generate tailored and contextually relevant responses.
-In this section, we'll explore the step-by-step process that Copilot follows, from user prompt to the final response.
+In this section, we'll explore the step-by-step process that Copilot follows, from the user prompt to the final response.

 ## Copilot's Understanding of Context and User Needs